openartmarket/sui-move/README.md

 # Smart Contracts

-PoC contracts modeling Open Art Market use case, where only the admin can create an Artwork and ArtworkShards for this artwork.
+PoC contracts modeling Open Art Market use case, where only the admin can create an Contract and ContractStocks for this contract.

-The users can own shares of an artwork.
+The users can own shares of an contract.

 The admin can create new voting requests for DAO operations.